ga-zelle/autoISF/README.md

 # autoISF
-contains emulator files, AAPS files modified and documentation for the pupose of using the prototype autoISF algorithm.
+contains emulator files, AAPS files modified and documentation for the purpose of using the prototype autoISF algorithm.

 **DO NOT USE IT WITH LIBRE CGMs**